- Patricia H. Fabel, PharmD, BCPS; Executive Director, Kennedy Pharmacy Innovation Center and Clinical Associate Professor

 - Describe ways in which pharmacists can keep abreast of new developments and take advantage of professional opportunities in diabetes care.

-Cynthia Phillips, PharmD, CDE
+Cynthia Phillips, PharmD, CDCES

 Kathy Quarles-Moore, B.S.Pharm, RPh, CDM